 What is gluten?

-Gluten is a protein composite found in a variety of grains.
-It is a composite of the proteins gliadin and glutenin.
+Gluten is a protein composite of the proteins gliadin and glutenin, and it is found in a variety of grains.
 Gluten gives dough elasticity, keeps dough together, and provides the familiar chewiness of breads, cookies and other products made from gluten-containing grains.

 Where is gluten found?

-Celiac disease is a genetic disease that affects the small intestine of the body.
+Celiac Disease is a genetic disease that affects the small intestine of the body.
 When a person with this disease absorbs gluten products, the body reacts by killing villi in the small intestine.
-Villi transfer nutrients from the food absorbed through the walls of the small intestine to the blood stream.
-Therefore, the person with celiac has trouble absorbing nutrients into the body.
-Symptoms vary but can include digestive problems, pale stools, weight loss, iron deficiency anemia, skin rashes, muscle craps, seizures, ulcers, and joint pain.
+Villi transfers nutrients from food that are absorbed through the walls of the small intestine, to the blood stream.
+Therefore, the person with Celiac disease has trouble absorbing nutrients into the body.
+Symptoms vary, but can include digestive problems, pale stools, weight loss, iron deficiency (anemia), skin rashes, muscle craps, seizures, ulcers, and joint pain.
 Common long-term risks are malnutrition and an increased susceptibility to certain cancers.

 What is gluten sensitivity?

 Celiac Disease is categorized as a gluten sensitivity, but many people experience issues with gluten that do not fit the diagnostic criteria for celiac disease.
 1 in 133 people in the developed world have a sensitivity or intolerance to gluten.
 Though the research on this phenomenon is new, it seems to be related to a negative immune response to the gliadin protein found in gluten.
 Unlike Celiac Disease, the body does not attack itself.
 Symptoms can include GI issues, headache, joint pain and numbness in the extremities.

 What is a wheat allergy?